nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 Example of usage:

-*Situation 1: There is one food called chicken stored in FREEZER.*
+*Situation 1: There are two food chicken and pork stored in LOWER_SHELF.*

 ```
->> list FREEZER
+>> list LOWER_SHELF
-These are the food stored in FREEZER:
+These are the food stored in LOWER_SHELF:
-	1. chicken
+	1. Food name: chicken, category: MEAT, expiry: 27-03-2021, stored in: LOWER_SHELF, quantity: 300
+	2. Food name: pork, category: MEAT, expiry: 28-03-2021, stored in: LOWER_SHELF, quantity: 200
 ```

 *Situation 2: There are no foods stored in DRAWERS.*